dogukanoklu/Obsidian-Website-Test-1/First Blog.md

 I couldn't do anything today either.
 Did I mention that I feel bad on days when I can’t code? :D

 ### 7 December 2024
 Yes I added something new.
 I also fixed my blog a little bit.
+I am creating the site with Hugo template.
+My love for Go :D I've been browsing the site and examining the codes for about an hour.
+Now I understand how the site works, but there is a problem, the fonts are not loaded.
+I will fix this situation tomorrow.